 - Coaching - assistant to coach or leader and helping lead sessions/warm-ups

 - Assisting at events and festivals

-For more information on all of these take a look at club roles within our Club management section.
+For more information on all of these take a look at club roles within our Club management section here.

-Want to volunteer but don’t know where to start?
-Contact British Canoeing at [email protected], who can give you advice on clubs and centres that may need new volunteers and help you find suitable volunteering opportunities.
+If you want more information on any of the above or want to volunteer and don’t know where to start, contact British Canoeing at [email protected]canoeing.org.uk.
+We can give you advice on clubs and centres that may need new volunteers and help you find suitable volunteering opportunities.